 STC Rating Windows

-Without the addition of soundproofing materials, STC rating for regular windows not optimized for noise range from 25-38.
-Factors that can affect the STC rating of windows are: whether they are single or double-pane, the size of the gap between the panes, if gas is inserted between the panes, the thickness of the glass, and how airtight they are.
+STC rated windows range from 25-35.
+This is for regular windows without the addition of soundproofing materials.
+The STC rating of windows can be affected by: whether they are single or double-pane, the size of the gap between the panes, if gas is inserted between the panes, the thickness of the glass, and how airtight they are.

-With the addition of window inserts such as Indow inserts, the STC rating for windows can increase to 39-45.
-Indow inserts are made of acrylic, which absorbs more sound and resists sound better than glass.
+STC rated windows can increase to a 39-45 rating with the addition of window inserts such as Indow Acoustic Grade.
+Indow inserts are made of acrylic, which absorbs and resists sound better than glass.
 Adding another layer to your window via a window insert also creates an air pocket that insulates against sound.
-STC rating windows at 42-45 usually only happens when Indow window inserts are added to double-pane windows.
+STC rating windows of 42-45 usually only happens when Indow window inserts are added to double-pane windows.

 STC Rating Chart For Windows

-This STC rating chart for windows goes down for the higher STC values to represent the quieter environment you will experience.
+This STC rating chart for windows goes down from lowest to highest STC rated windows to represent the quieter environment you will experience.

 Is Complete Soundproofing Possible?

-Our STC rating chart above only goes to 50 where STC rating goes up to 65.
+Our STC rating chart above only goes to 50 because STC rated windows are in that range.
+The STC rating goes all the way up to 65.
 Most products don’t promise anything above 55 and even at a rating of 60, it still doesn’t guarantee complete soundproofing.
 Nothing is completely soundproof.
 You cannot stop outside noise completely from entering your space.
 Anywhere air can get in, noise can get in.

 *We want to ensure our inserts help solve your noise problem.
 Overall noise reduction depends on the amount of noise coming through your walls, ceilings, floors, doors, and existing windows.
 Noise reduction will be less when placed over double-pane windows.
 Read our full Noise Reduction Sheet to learn more.

-If you’d like to know more about STC rating or evaluating your space for soundproofing, get a free assessment today.
+If you’d like to know more about STC rated windows or evaluating your space for soundproofing, get a free assessment today.